felipearosemena/leaflink-interview/backend/b2b-ecommerce/README.md

 * A Product is "sold" by one "seller" Company and can be in many orders.

-Given the above information, your task is to build and deliver a web application with a a public HTTP API interface to the core models/resources above, with the following specifications and requirements.
+Given the above information, your task is to build and deliver a web application with a public HTTP API interface to the core models/resources above, with the following specifications and requirements.

 - [ ] A new git repo with your project's code base.
-We are looking to see how organized your repo is and does it contain typical project folders and a thoughtful structure.
 - [ ] A runnable python project that exposes an HTTP API interface
-- [ ] Data modeling
+- [ ] Data modeling that reflects the above relationships and makes some reasonable assumptions about fields and field data types
 - [ ] An HTTP API that offers the following
   - [ ] Documentation and clean url routing
   - [ ] Ability to LIST Company, Product, or Order objects